On The Path Georgia is Making a Difference

-OTP staff are trained and certified in the usage of the Cognitive Behavioral Therapy Model (CBT), which is a nationally recognized evidence based model that focuses on changing unhelpful thinking which leads to unwanted behavior.
-We seek to work on the outcomes with your child that both you as the parent and the child would like to see improve in their lives.
+On The Path staff is trained and certified in the usage of the Cognitive Behavioral Therapy Model (CBT), which is a nationally recognized evidence-based model that focuses on changing unhelpful thinking which leads to unwanted behavior.
+We seek to work on the outcomes with your child that both you as the parent and the child would like to see improvements in their lives.
 In essence, your desires become our primary focus of treatment.

-Individual Therapy – OTP Therapist are skilled at working with children and adolescents who are normally resistant to traditional therapy.
+On The Path Therapists are skilled at working with children and adolescents who are normally resistant to traditional therapy.
 Our therapy sessions take place in the home, school and community settings where our clients are most comfortable thereby, enhancing the likelihood of their full participation.
-Therapeutic rapport (relationship) between the consumer and the therapist are an essential component to effective treatment.
+Therapeutic rapport (relationship) between the consumer and the therapist is an essential component of effective treatment.
 Once the consumer has developed a level of trust with the therapist, real work can occur.
 Sessions typically occur once per month but depending on the severity of the problem(s) could be once per week.

 Sessions typically occur once per month but depending on the severity of the problem(s) could occur on a bi-weekly basis.